ghernandez345/currencyMeter/README.md

 - With more time I'd like to clean up some of the css.
 I'd actually rather use SCSS, but just felt that wasn't necessary given it's only one component.

-- I'd also clean up the dev and build system.
-I'd make it easier to develop.
+- I'd also clean up the build system and make it easier to develop.
 It's easy to start and see the app, but to develop you must run both `npm start` and `npm run build`.